 CPI analysis suggests that the transition could have a significant impact on financial markets.
 Under current industry and investment models, governments and large energy companies would need to increase their annual investment by 20–30%.
 However, in a more optimal world, we have also found that global investment by both the public and large energy companies could fall 10–30%.
 Institutional investors, commercial lenders, new types of energy funds, and households will make up the difference.
-But this require new investment concepts, dedicated and well thought out transition mechanisms, and new energy market designs.
+But this requires new investment concepts, dedicated and well thought out transition mechanisms, and new energy market designs.
 The choice is ours to make.

 David Nelson is Executive Director of CPI’s energy finance team which works globally with governments, industry and investors to develop tools that are central to lowering the cost of the energy transition.
 Before joining CPI, David was a Senior Vice President at AllianceBernstein and a strategy consultant at the Boston Consulting Group and at Arthur D. Little.

 This article was published in The Beam #6 – Subscribe now for more.